Auto racing: Touring car racing

 Touring car racing is a style of road racing that is run with production-derived four-seat race cars.
-The lesser use of aerodynamics means following cars have a much easier time passing than in open-wheel racing.
+The lesser use of aerodynamics means following cars have a much easier time following and passing than in open-wheel racing.
 It often features full-contact racing with subtle bumping and nudging due to the small speed differentials and large grids.

 The major touring car championships conducted worldwide are the Supercars Championship (Australia), British Touring Car Championship, Deutsche Tourenwagen Masters (DTM), World Touring Car Championship and the World Touring Car Cup.
 The European Touring Car Cup is a one-day event open to Super 2000 specification touring cars from Europe's many national championships.
+While Super GT traces its lineage to the now-defunct JGTC, the cars are much more similar to GT3 race cars than proper touring cars, and also have much more aggressive aerodynamics.

 The Sports Car Club of America's SPEED World Challenge Touring Car and GT championships are dominant in North America.
 America's historic Trans-Am Series is undergoing a period of transition, but is still the longest-running road racing series in the U.S. The National Auto Sport Association also provides a venue for amateurs to compete in home-built factory-derived vehicles on various local circuits.

 Sports car racing

 In sports car racing, production-derived versions of two-seat sports cars, also known as grand tourers (GTs), and purpose-built sports prototype cars compete within their respective classes on closed circuits.
 The premier championship series of sports car racing is the FIA World Endurance Championship.
-The main series for GT car racing is the Blancpain GT Series, divided into two separate championships: the Blancpain GT World Challenge Europe and the Blancpain GT Series Endurance Cup.
+The main series for GT car racing is the GT World Challenge Europe, divided into two separate championships: the GT World Challenge Europe Sprint Cup and the GT World Challenge Europe Endurance Cup.
 This series has formed after the folding of the various FIA GT championships.

+The prevailing classes of GT cars are GT3, GT4 and GT2 class cars.
+GT2 cars have powerful engines, often exceeding 600 horsepower.
+However, they have less downforce than GT3 cars and also have less driver aids.
+GT3 cars are far and away the most popular class of GT cars, with premier racing series such as the FIA World Endurance Championship and IMSA both using GT3 as their top class of GT car.
+GT3 cars have more significant aero than a GT2 car, but also have less horsepower, typically falling in between 500 and 550 horsepower.
+GT4 class cars have very little aerodynamics and less horsepower than GT3 machinery, typically around 450 horsepower.
+GT4 typically serves as the last step up to premier GT-class racing.

-Other major GT championships include the Blancpain GT World Challenge America, Blancpain GT World Challenge Asia, Super GT, and the International GT Open.
+Other major GT championships include the GT World Challenge America, GT World Challenge Asia, Super GT, and the International GT Open.
 There are minor regional and national GT series using mainly GT4 and GT3 cars featuring both amateur and professional drivers.